F-iiral/Bonfire/readme.md

 # Bonfire
-Bonfire is a ChatApp made using .NET and TypeScript.
+Bonfire is a lightweight ChatApp made using .NET and TypeScript.

 ## Installation Guide
 1. Clone the repository.